 Choosing dentures to replace your teeth will require an adjustment period.
 A full denture is quite bulky and will feel uncomfortable at first.
 Sometimes it takes patients months to get used to one being inside their mouth.
 Dentures are also known to cause issues such as moving or slipping around in the mouth.
 This can lead to issues with speaking and eating.
 If they do not fit correctly, they may even fall out.

 They also require daily care and maintenance.
 Denture wearers will most likely experience some bone loss over the years.
-This will make them fit differently and they will need to be adjusted or replaced.
+This will make them fit differently and your dentist will need to adjust or replace them.
 Daily care includes rinsing them after eating, brushing them at least once a day, and soaking them overnight.

 Denture implants are the best and most aesthetic option available today for the replacement of multiple missing teeth.
 Dentures can now be secured with dental implants making them more stable and very strong.
 This is the only permanent solution available today for patients missing an entire row of teeth.
 An oral surgeon will surgically implant two to eight titanium posts in the jaw bone to hold the restoration in place.